brettsmith212/test-letta2-vscode-extension/.sourcegraph/memory.md

 # Project Memory for VS Code Letta Chat Extension

 ## Project Summary

-This is a VS Code extension that integrates with Letta AI (migrated from Claude AI).
+This is a VS Code extension that integrates with Letta AI.
 It provides a chat interface to interact with AI directly within VS Code, allowing users to ask questions and get AI assistance without leaving the editor.

 ## Project Structure

 - `/src` - Main TypeScript source code
   - `extension.ts` - Extension entry point for VS Code activation
   - `/panels` - Contains ChatPanel for UI interaction